-How To Sort Two Dimensional Array In C# By Selected Column Index In Selected Column Sort Order
+How to Sort Two-Dimensional Array in C# by Selected Column Index in Selected Column Sort Order

 Introduction

-Almost every program I have created needs a method for sorting a two-dimensional array by column one in the selected sort order, then by column two in the selected sort order, and then by column three in selected sort order ... then by column n in the selected sort order.
+Almost every program I have created needs a method for sorting a two-dimensional array by column one in the selected sort order, then by column two in the selected sort order, and then by column three in the selected sort order ... then by column n in the selected sort order.

-For sorting two-dimensional arrays containing different types of values, integers, strings, booleans, etc., I have used DataGridView class and its DataGridViewSort event handler.
-It is easy to manipulate with data in any way and offers fast sorting as well.
+For sorting two-dimensional arrays containing different types of values, integers, strings, booleans, etc., I have used the DataGridView class and its DataGridViewSort event handler.
+It is easy to manipulate data in any way and offers fast sorting as well.
 An article about that can be found here.

 But sometimes, it is not possible to implement such a solution.
-So, I have made the decision to try to write my own universal method for sorting 2D arrays, that could be used for sorting arrays in any future program that I am going to write.
+So, I have made the decision to try to write my own universal method for sorting 2D arrays that could be used for sorting arrays in any future program that I am going to write.

 After a while, I have written this method.